Skip to content

 What do we understand by cosmology?

 In this chapter we consider those Physics Nobel laureates that have contributed to improve our understanding of cosmology: the study of the origin and evolution of the universe.
-It refers to existing objects and observed phenomena detected outside the Earth.
-It implies very high energies, successes that are very old and had occurred long time ago.
+It implies very high energies, successes that are very old and occurred a long time ago far away from Earth.
 Up to now, explanations of some phenomena are still unclear and incomplete.

 Learning objectives of Chapter 14.